A Review of Nookdesk's Standing Desk

 NOOK150) but seems to run about $120 normally.
 The desk was sent by FedEx in two shipments totaling six boxes.
 The two shipments arrived on the same day a week after I ordered.

-Assembling the desk was actually more difficult than I expected.
-There were a few problems:
+Assembling the desk was actually harder than I expected because there were a few problems:

 - The hardware—screws, bolts, guides, and whatnot—was packed in unlabeled bags and the instructions reused the same icons to indicate different screws.